top of page

 Psychodynamic Psychotherapist registered with the Tavistock Society of Therapists and the British Psychoanalytic Council (BPC)

-Advanced Accredited Gender, Sex and Relationship Diversities Therapist (AAGSRDT) registered with Pink Therapy
+Gender, Sex and Relationship Diversities Therapist (Pink Therapy)

 Dynamic Interpersonal Therapy (DIT) Practitioner with the Anna Freud Centre